fatiando/2023-image/README.md

 Most of the Fatiando developers and contributors are scientific researchers who regularly use its tools during their research.
 This presents two main advantages.
-First, the tools are built from the perspective of the user, leading to high quality software design and documentation.
+First, the tools are built from the user perspective, leading to high quality software design and documentation.
 Secondly, new methodologies developed by these researchers are usually implemented into the same Fatiando libraries that enabled the research.
 This positive feedback between research and open-source software development is
-remarkable: scientific research benefits from high quality software and the latter grows after the state-of-the art methods developed by the former.
+remarkable: scientific research benefits from high quality software, and the software grows after the new methodologies developed by the research.

 <!-- Fatiando a Terra developers and contributors are mostly scientific researchers, -->